andreaestandia/procellariiform_backbone/README.md

 ### Scripts

-Scripts are in Markdown format and numbered by steps in the analysis:

 1. `0_uce_processing` is the first step in the analysis that will take you from raw data to the final alignments
 2. In `1_phylogenetics` you can find the main scripts to reproduce the phylogenetic analyses
 3. `2_correlation` contains the COEVOL 1.4b scripts to explore the correlations between substitution rate and different variables

 ### Supplementary material:

-* Supplementary Info has information about the fossil calibrations and supplementary figures supplementary_info.pdf
+* supplementary_info.pdf has information about the fossil calibrations and supplementary figures

-* Supplementary tables has Tables S1-S10
+* `supplementary_tables.xlxs` has Tables S1-S10
-supplementary_tables.pdf

 ### Data access: